Morphosyntactic-Variation-in-Englishes/DOVE/README.md

   * contact.pdf -- definitions, description and detailed documentation of sources for triggers of language contact.
   * demography.pdf -- definitions, description and detailed documentation of sources for demographic and socio-historical triggers.
   * additional.pdf -- documentation of coding and sources for additional descriptive information.
-  * appendix.pdf -- detailed description of how English varieties in Suriname and French Guinea have been guesstimated.
+  * appendix.pdf -- detailed description of estimation for English varieties in Suriname and French Guinea.

 ### Release note